Cashew declines on subdued demand

-Increased arrivals from producing belts against slackened demand from bulk consumers also weighed pressure on the cashew prices.
+Increased arrivals from producing regions against slackened demand from bulk consumers also weighed pressure on the cashew prices.

-Marketmen said, slackened demand from retailers and stockists against adequate stocks, weighed on cashew prices.
+Marketmen said subdued demand from retailers and stockists against increased arrivals, weighed on the cashew prices.

-Other dry fruits ruled steady in the absence of any worthwhile buying activity.

 Following are todays quotations (per 40 kgs):